M05-project-group5/mini-project/doc/source/troubleshooting.rst

   ...
   ============ 42 passed, 1 skipped, 13 warnings in 8.66s =============

-If you will know the coverage of test, you can use this command:
+If you want to know the coverage of test, you can use this command:

 .. code-block:: shell